slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Any idiot can face a crisis; it’s this day-to-day living that wears you out." (...)
 "Medicine is my lawful wife and literature is my mistress."
 -- Anton Chekhov [1860]*

+> *"Each of us, when our day’s work is done, must seek our ideal, whether it be love or pinochle or lobster à la Newburg, or the sweet silence of the musty bookshelves."
+-- O. Henry [1862]*

 > *"Time you enjoy wasting, was not wasted."
 -- Bertrand Russell [1872]*